Beyond Rankings – Finding The Right College For You

 Many people consider the categories included in the rankings to be important, but Chris Beiswanger, director of the Office of Admissions at the University of Colorado Colorado Springs, says he’s a much bigger fan of students focusing on fit.
 “The hard part is that fit is a feeling, not something tangible that a student immediately can judge or value in a traditional mindset,” he says.
 In addition, it takes time to process what fits each individual student.
 “They need to see a variety of college campuses and programs to be able to judge this.”

-We took a look at what students should consider beyond rankings—and how they can find the data.
+We took a look at what you should consider beyond rankings—and how you can find the data.

 Numbers, Sizes and Types: Oh, My!